backand/docs/docs/getting_started/security_auth.md

 The actions on this page, much like those on the other pages of the application, allow you to define custom actions to occur at each point in the transactional CRUD conversation against a database table, or when called by accessing a specific URL.
 These actions, though, are tied specifically to the internal Backand Users table, which manages your application''s security.
 All of the standard custom action options are available for use in this section, and you can easily create new actions, edit existing actions, and test the actions you have created.

 There are several actions provided by default by Backand.
-The User Invitation Email and Admin Invitiation Email actions allow you to modify the emails sent to a user when they are invited to the application.
+The User Invitation Email and Admin Invitation Email actions allow you to modify the emails sent to a user when they are invited to the application.
 The User Approval action allows you to modify the approval email received by the user after email verification.
 The New User Verification action allows you to modify the generic verification email sent when sign-up verification is enabled.
 Finally, the Request Reset Password action allows you to modify the email sent when a user requests a password reset token.

 ## Social & Keys